edwardsmoses/clipboard_sync_mobile/README.md

 npx expo start --android
 ```

-The Android client now includes:

-- A gradient-fed timeline with quick filters, material icons, and haptic copy-back actions.
-- A Devices hub that guides pairing, shows Wi‑Fi status, and lists recently seen companions.
-- A Settings panel inspired by Contra’s glossy UI, complete with network diagnostics and a discoverability toggle.
-- Background clipboard monitoring that persists entries to SQLite and emits them to the sync layer.

 ## Getting started (macOS)

 Open `clipboard_sync_desktop/clipboard_sync_desktop.xcodeproj` in Xcode 16 and run the `clipboard_sync_desktop` target.
 The desktop app ships with: